Harikrishna-Srinivasan/linked-lists/CONTRIBUTING.md

 - [GitHub Documentation on Pull Requests](https://docs.github.com/en/pull-requests)
 - [GitHub Documentation on Issues](https://docs.github.com/en/issues)

-Thank you for contributing to [Linked Lists]!
+Thank you for your interest in contributing to [Linked Lists](../../)!
 Your help makes this project better for everyone.
 ---

-**Note:** Customize the URLs, branch names, and any specific instructions according to your project’s needs.
-This template provides a structured way for contributors to understand how to engage with your project effectively.